ElenaBerettaVu/ThesisProject/README.md

 ### Google form <img src="https://emoji.slack-edge.com/T0478UF0N80/google-forms/d8327670b1b047cd.png" width="25">
 Once you have completed all of these steps, please fill out [this google form](https://docs.google.com/forms/d/e/1FAIpQLSfEXOOtH-ObOQNlUWbiDEGYZdAQxB4YmZCR8BvbwWzNtDuIeQ/viewform).
 I need this to collect all your links in one place.

 <a name="time"></a>
 ## 4. Research Design and Timeline

+The first thing to do to begin your thesis project is to draft a Research Design.
+As a rule, it is always best to send me a non-final version and give me time to correct.
+Within the Research Design should be included clear research questions and in the methodology a concrete idea of how you intend to answer the research questions.
+Below you will find some general information about the timeline to follow if you want to execute the thesis project in 5 months:
+* month 1: research design, bibliography construction, data retrieval or dataset construction (depending on the project)
+* months 2, 3: deployment
+* month 4: evaluation and analysis of results
+* month 4, 5: thesis writing and final delivery
+* thesis submission may be at the end of month 5 or in the following month depending on faculty availability

+Some important things to keep in mind:
+* agree with me on clear deadlines
+* to proofread your work and give you useful feedback I need time, and proofreading your work is not my exclusive responsibility.
+Be sure to send me your work on time
+* do not assume that I will always be there.
+Generally the months when I am away for vacation or personal reasons are August, September and December.
+As a rule, do not assume that I am always present, or that my colleagues are, if you do not meet agreed deadlines